lumicks/pylake/docs/tutorial/force_calibration/diode_model.rst

     f = lk.File("test_data/noise_floor.h5")

 Let's grab a calibration item from the file and check whether it was a full calibration by checking its `kind` property.
-If this return `Active` or `Passive`, it means that it was a full calibration, meaning it will have information about the diode in the calibration item:
+If this returns `"Active"` or `"Passive"`, it means that it was a full calibration, meaning it will have information about the diode in the calibration item:

     >>> calibration_item = f.force1x.calibration[0]
     ... calibration_item.kind